gmc-code/PC-Python/docs/turtle/turtle_introduction.rst

 | Academy: https://pythonturtle.academy/
 | Excellent, extensive challenges from easy to very hard, with images of what to make, with some sample code.
-| Warning: you can easily get lost in turtle graphics.
-| Make sure you limit yourself to 30min a day.

 ----